sean1138/php-uploader/README.md

 ## issues:
 1. file expiration not functional AFAIKRN but an option i'd like to have, will probably remove tho
 2. security: you will probably want to lock this down via .htaccess ... or i'll have to battle with chatminime some more to make it more secure somehow...
+3. want to make a page that will show all the uploaded files, that's why log.json gets created...

 ## chatjippity-4o starting prompt:
 > let's make a file uploader!